lentinj/tp-compact-keyboard/module/README.md

 A module to handle the quirks of the keyboard transparently.
 This will:-

 * Map all special functions to something useful
-* Enable Fn-Lock
+* Enable Fn-Lock, and allow Fn-Esc to toggle
-* Allow enabling / disabling fn-lock via. sysfs

 Ideally at some point this will be included with the Linux kernel, but until it is you'll have to build it yourself.